kanbagoly/polypus/README.md

   (limited by the thread pool's size)
 * Have timeout (we don't want long running tests)
 * No need to prepare to care about checked exceptions (e.g.: `InterruptedException`)
-* Solution has no external dependency
+* No dependency to external libraries
-* Timeouts and repetition are optional parameters
+* Timeout and repetition are optional parameters

 ## usage